mcarroll1731/MaggieCarroll_J124Final/README.md

 Analyzing data about salaries based on degrees, college types, and college regions.
 #### [Google Sheets Data](https://docs.google.com/spreadsheets/d/19z5LWqeirYwG5N5L6V5A_C1z-k1zEb9i2_IZtkjEuzo/edit?usp=sharing)

+##### A Note: This data is provided by the Wall Street Journal.
+After looking at this data, there were many elements of the data that made me question the biases of the data curators.
+For instance, the derogatory term "party school" was almost exclusively applied to state schools with no explanation as to why they got this treatment.
+Presumably, it was reputation and classism.
+The school "types" were generally strangely chosen, with schools like USC and Stanford being included in information about school regions, but not school type.
+This was because the categories were "Ivy League", "Party", "State", "Liberal Arts", and "Engineering".
+These were strange choices that were never justified in the data or in the article, and show some level of bias.
+More useful distinctions might have included "Private", "Public", "For-Profit", and then specialty schools like "Engineering".

 # Data Analysis Process

 ## Question 1: Which are the top 5 paying majors?
 What are the 5 lowest paying majors?
 (Using average of starting and mid-career salary)